Dieterbe/dieterblog/content/post/graphite-statsd-gotchas.md

 schema.
-E.g. if your data is stored at 10s resolution, then at say 10:02:35 it will show data up until 10:02:30, but once the clock hits 10:02:40, it will also include that point (10:02:40), but it typically takes some time for your services to send data for that timestamp, and for it to be processed by graphite, so graphite will typically return a null here for that timestamp and depending on how you visualize (see for example the "null as null/zero" option in grafana) or if you use a function such as sumSeries (see below) it may look like a drop in your graph, and cause panic.
+E.g. if your data is stored at 10s resolution, then at say 10:02:35 it will show data up until 10:02:30, but once the clock hits 10:02:40, it will also include that point (10:02:40) in its response.
+It typically takes some time for your services to send data for that timestamp, and for it to be processed by Graphite, so Graphite will typically return a null here for that timestamp and depending on how you visualize (see for example the "null as null/zero" option in grafana) or if you use a function such as sumSeries (see below) it may look like a drop in your graph, and cause panic.
-You can work around this with "null as null" in Grafana, transformNull() or keepLastValue in graphite
+You can work around this with "null as null" in Grafana, transformNull() or keepLastValue() in Graphite
 , or plotting until a few seconds ago instead of now.
 See below for some other related issues.